Azure/cortana-intelligence-customer360/README.md

 An effective profile enrichment ML model must have access to large datasets even though those datasets are geographically dispersed and schematically heterogenous.
 Often, these data systems are resource constrained as these are used by multiple main-stream applications and processes simultaneously.

-That's why to prepare the data for ML, the feature engineering and ETL processes need to be off-loaded to more powerful computational systems, without having to move raw data physically.
+That is why to prepare the data for ML, the feature engineering and ETL processes need to be off-loaded to more powerful computational systems, without having to move raw data physically.

 Physically moving raw data to compute not only adds to the cost of the solution but also adds network latency and reduces throughput.